 As I look at 5 inches of snow that fell last night and into this morning on the deck of the townhouse I share with my Dad, I can’t help but think about my ride yesterday and how much I needed to get out of the house and on the rec path.
 For the first mountain bike ride of the year, it was amazing, and there were a lot of people out on the rec path enjoying the near 50-degree weather with me.
 Safely isolated and passing with wide births.

 Amidst this crazy time of COVID 19, social distancing, facemasks, job losses, and reassignments, Its comforting to know that the rec path and the locals up here, including myself, remain active within a new set of rules.
 This Pandemic has changed the landscape completely.
-I no longer find myself frequenting City Market, our local grocery store, for odds and ends I need to have in the moment.
+I no longer find myself frequenting City Market, our local grocery store, for odds and ends I “need” to have in the moment.
 I have changed my approach to most things where public gatherings are unavoidable.
 I make lists and go there once every two weeks, and I go without things that I think I want in the moment, like crackers and sweets.
-I even picked up powdered cream for my coffee because I figured that would last longer.
-I may have to rethink my position on that!
+I even picked up powdered cream for my coffee because I figured that would last longer… Now, that is a sacrifice I may have to rethink my position on later!
 With shops closed, I looked online for other things and picked up some Gu Octane in preparation for longer rides as the snow melts when I return from work.
 I can’t wait for local shops to open so I can support them in any way I can.
 I have a deep desire to help local shops, now more than ever.
 I would like to hear which shops you support and the services/things they provide.
 Perhaps we can all come together in the same way to get our local shops thriving again when rules can be relaxed enough to allow them to reopen.

 As I made my way down Tiger Road from my house, I needed to plan my route.
 Being cooped up so long, I didn’t think people were out at all.
 I decided the first person I saw would determine the direction I went on the rec path.
 If I didn’t see anyone, then I would head north to the Dillon Reservoir and let the flow of the trail and my legs determine the length of my ride.
 As I happened to cross highway 9, I looked right and left on the Rec path and saw a few walkers to my left and absolutely none to my right.
-I turned Right to Breckenridge, and the first part of my route began.
+I turned Left to Breckenridge, and the first part of my route began.

 Sometimes climbs take you, and other times you take them.
 And this was a climb where I felt good through the whole thing, except for the last bit to 503.
-When I got to Boreas Pass road, I had a choice; I could turn right and descend back into the south side of Breck or I could turn left and extend my climb up Boreas Pass road, albeit at a gentler grade.
-The runner I saw to the left running up Boreas Pass road decided for me again.
+When I got to Boreas Pass road, I had a choice; I could turn right and descend back into the south side of Breck or I could turn left and extend my climb up Boreas Pass Road, albeit at a gentler grade.
+The runner I saw to the left running up Boreas Pass Road decided for me again.

 Turning left, I went through a quick route adjustment and decided to climb to Illinois Gulch Road, where I would then descend to Boreas Pass Road and back into town.
-I made some time up Boreas pass road and encountered another runner at the intersection to Illinois Gulch road.
-Sometimes when you are out and about on a ride with no plan, Its the little things that you see that remind you most about why you are out.
+I made some time up Boreas Pass Road and encountered another runner at the intersection to Illinois Gulch Road.
+Sometimes when you are out and about on a ride with no plan, It’s the little things that you see that remind you most about why you are out.
 The runners I saw on the road let me know I was in the right place at the right time.
 The views of the peaks along the way added a rustic beauty to my adventure, and before I knew it, I was on the binders going downhill, quick.

 Sometimes Mainstreet through town is exciting to ride when things are busy.
-Most of the time, Its best to avoid that section in town during an activity, especially when Strava is involved!
+Most of the time, its best to avoid that section in town during an activity, especially when Strava is involved!
 I turned off on South French Street and almost immediately saw other people out walking.
 Down the road a bit, I saw some Fat Bikers sitting at a park and ride bench.

 I turned left on Lincoln, crossed Main Street, and turned back onto the Rec path.
 The rec path was busy back down to Tiger Road but offered incredible views of the Blue River, and the 10-mile range with their snow-capped peaks.
 In a few days, its back to work for me, and I will be leaving with anticipation of more great rides to come when I return in just over two weeks.
 Stay safe out there, stay clean, practice social distancing, and until next time, enjoy life and the amazing benefits it brings through this incredible sport.